Flying direct may sound great.

 Go to the airport early, 2-3 hours before the scheduled departure time.
 Of course, sometimes 1 hour will be enough, but better don't rely on your luck.
 Because you never know how much is it going to take you today to make it to your plane.

-How to get through airport security faster?
 Know the rules and come prepared.
 No scissors or knives.
 No matches and not more than 1 lighter.
 No liquids over 100 ml in your hand luggage.

 Fly premium or buy Fast Track pass to get through airport security faster.